frzam/short-url/README.md

 * Built **six** characters long links.
 * **TSL** based encryptions for all the URLs.
 * RESTful based API to get the click counts.
-* API for getting click details which includes its IP, Location and TimeStamp ets.
+* API for getting click details which includes its IP, Location and TimeStamp etc.
 * API supports searching click details by city, country or IP.

 ## API